marcusbritanicus/PdfWidget/README.md

 # PdfWidget
 ## A nascent PDF view written based on Qt and Poppler

+This library currently has very minimal features.
+The only thing it currently does properly is render the pages, and zoom in and zoom out.

+In the subsequent commits, I plan to enable encryption check, better rendering of pages when zoomed out to less than page width, proper page rectangles and so on.

 ### Qt4 and Qt5 builds are supported

 ### Notes for compiling - linux: